Curba/optiRISCV/README.md

 There are two modes: Batch and Interactive.

-In interactive mode user can write one line of MIPS code and convert it to hex.
+In interactive mode user can write one line of code and convert it to hex.

 In batch mode user can convert file full of instructins to hex.

-To use batch mode add a file called program.src in the same directory that contains MIPS code and the program.
+To use batch mode add a file called program.src in the same directory that contains multiline code.

 Example program.src and output file is added.
 <pre>